fsouza/gnocchi/docs/gnocchi/what.rst

 How do I use Gnocchi?
 +++++++++++++++++++++

 If you know why and where you should use Gnocchi, you may want to know how to use it.
-If you don't know why and/or where to use Gnocchi, check `About IoC/DI <introduction/ioc.html>`_ section.
+If you don't know why and/or where to use Gnocchi, check :doc:`About IoC/DI </introduction/ioc>` section.